-Once a s21 notice has been given, possession proceedings must be commenced (where appropriate) within 6 months of it having been served.
-Before this, apparently the longest time between issuing the notice and starting possession proceedings was 8 years!
+Once a s21 notice has been given, but the tenant refuses to leave, then the next step is for the landlord go to court to ask for a possession order.
+Possession proceedings must be commenced (where appropriate) within 6 months of the notice having been served because apparently the longest time between issuing the notice and starting possession proceedings was 8 years!
 So once issued, landlords must be prepared to act on it otherwise they will not be able to!

-So, when evicting the the tenant under s21, the landlord must apply for a Possession Order through the County Courts by carrying out the following:
+The Possession Order will be applied for through the County Courts by the landlord carrying out the following:

 - Competing Form N5B (claim form for possession of property- accelerated procedure);